ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ### Pause, reject, recover, and release

 A version with no valid action is first paused, not immediately destroyed.
-If another version advances successfully, condensation can discard the paused one.
+If another version advances successfully, a cleanup-and-ranking step called **condensation** can discard the paused one.
 If every promising version is paused, Tree-sitter resumes the best one and enters error recovery.

 [`parser_condense_stack`](https://github.com/HerringtonDarkholme/tree-sitter/blob/subtree-arena-gc/lib/src_rust/parser/advance.rs) is the frontier's customs desk.
-This cleanup and ranking step—called **condensation**—removes halted versions, compares versions by recovery cost and progress, merges compatible ones, caps the number of survivors, and decides whether a paused version must be recovered or can be discarded.
+Condensation removes halted versions, compares versions by recovery cost and progress, merges compatible ones, caps the number of survivors, and decides whether a paused version must be recovered or can be discarded.